eigenfoo/cryptics/docs/datasheet.md

 ### Over what time frame was the data collected?

-The scraped blog posts cover crosswords published from January 2009 to September 2021: a twelve year period.
+The scraped blog posts cover crosswords published from January 2009 to October
+2021: a twelve year period.
 New blog posts are being published daily and can be parsed to augment the dataset.

 ## Preprocessing and Cleaning